BernhardtLab/comp-temp/README.md

 preferences of competing species pairs, influences the warming trajectories of species.
 This script requires inputs from scripts 01 and 02, and produces supplementary figures S9 and S10.

+For scripts 02 - 05, temperature sensitivities are defined in each simulation, with the naming convention: "{parameter_EAik}", where ik captures the relevant consumer, resource, or both.
+The parameter value at the reference temperature in each simulation is given following the naming convention: "{parameter-ik_b}".
+Consumer species are given by the numbers 1 and 2 and substitutable resources a and b are referred to as N and P, respectively.
+The set of parameters at the ambient temperature defien the model's starting conditions, and thus the position in ND--FD space of the all species pairs for a given simulation prior to warming.

 If you have any questions about this repository, please direct them to the manuscript's corresponding author, Kaleigh Davis, at